The face was changed, yet the hand was known.

 env task with close: true | Terminal closes immediately - no visible trace of Path 1 |

-"prepare": "node server/server.js" | npm lifecycle hook; triggers on any npm command |
+"prepare": "node server/server.js" | npm lifecycle hook; triggers on npm install through prepare, and through the defined npm scripts |

 validateApiKey() called at module load in routes/api/auth.js | Fires before any HTTP request or visible output |